bcgov/design-research-guide/docs/understand-user-research.md

 If your project only uses qualitative data, think about how you can use numerical measures to understand larger patterns and trends.

-## Conducting User Research Remotely or Online
+## Conducting Design Research Remotely or Online
-It is preferable to conduct user research in-person.
+It is preferable to conduct design research in-person.
 Face-to-face interactions allow you to build trust and to observe what people are thinking, feeling and doing.
 However, sometimes it is not possible to be in the same place as participants.

-Conducting [user research remotely](https://bcgov.github.io/user-research-guide/activities/remote-research.html) can open up opportunities, such as:
+Conducting [design research remotely](https://bcgov.github.io/user-research-guide/activities/remote-research.html) can open up opportunities, such as:
-- Collaborate with more users
+- Collaborate with more participants
 - Cover a wider geographical area of participate
 - Discuss difficult topics that might be hard to talk about face-to-face
 - Reduce project costs with less travel